 After tucking in to breakfast we travel deep in to the highlands, where we discover the remote Kuntur Wasi, the “House of the Condor”.
 Constructed in around 1000 BC, these ruins reveal the traces of an important religious Chavín complex, consisting of plazas, painted figures, funereal structures, and temples.

 An on-site museum gives us further information on the history of Kuntur Wasi, with details of the dig that brought it back to life, and various recovered objects including a splendid crown with 14 faces.

-This morning we explore the colonial city of Cajamarca, well known for its decadent architecture and hot springs.
+This afternoon we explore the colonial city of Cajamarca, well known for its decadent architecture and hot springs.
 As part of our tour we stop at the "Ransom Room", said to have been filled with gold by the captured Incan emperor Atahualpa in exchange for his freedom in 1532.
 His deal was not honoured by the conquistadors, who burned him at the stake, thus bringing the Incan Empire to an end.

 This afternoon we enjoy some free time to explore the rest of charming Cajamarca at our leisure.